mariacherifa/mariacherifa.github.io/_posts/2026-05-22-SFT-post-training.md

 \text{Was it too verbose, too vague, or too confident?}
 $$

-These are not naturally token-level properties.
+These properties are not naturally assigned to individual tokens.
+They are global properties of the response.

-The third limitation is that there may be many good answers to the same prompt.
-SFT usually treats one demonstration as the target, even though several responses could be equally good or better.
-This can make the objective too narrow.
+The third limitation is that many prompts have several good answers.
+SFT often treats one demonstration as the target, even though other responses could be equally good, or even better depending on the user’s intent.
+This can make the objective too narrow: the model learns to imitate the demonstrations, but not necessarily to choose the best response among several acceptable ones.

 The fourth limitation is distribution shift.
-The model may behave well on prompts similar to the SFT dataset, but users can ask unusual, adversarial, ambiguous, or highly specialized questions.
-In those cases, imitation of the SFT data may not be enough.
+The model may behave well on prompts similar to those in the SFT dataset, but users can ask unusual, ambiguous, adversarial, or highly specialized questions.
+In these cases, imitation of the training demonstrations may not be enough.

-Thus, SFT is a strong first post-training step, but it does not fully solve the problem of aligning model behavior with human preferences.
+Thus, SFT gives the model an important first notion of assistant-like behavior, but it does not fully solve the problem of aligning model outputs with human preferences.

 # From demonstrations to preferences
 The limitations of SFT motivate the next stage of post-training.
 Instead of only showing the model examples of good answers, we can compare answers.
 Given a prompt $u$, suppose we have two candidate responses: